USA Today best seller shares her secrets of success February 23, 2023

 society.
 It also means you will not see me at a conservative rally, but I would

-6. Why you write about what you do – The “why” is almost more important than the
+consider attending something sponsored by the League of Women Voters. - Why you write about what you do – The “why” is almost more important than the

 “what” because it gets to your core motivations as a writer.
 Do you write mystery